gemini-testing/testplane-mcp/README.md

     <details>
     <summary>Set up in Cursor</summary>

-    Open Cursor `Settings` (button at the top right corner of the screen), find `MCP` section, click on the `Add new global MCP server` button, edit the config to include Testplane MCP as seen below.
+    Open Cursor `Settings` (button at the top right corner of the screen), find `Tools & Integrations` section, click on the `New MCP Server` button, edit the config to include Testplane MCP as seen below.

     ```json
     {